Cicho\'n's maximum

+\emph{(\ref{item:oldb1}) for $\alpha$ limit:} The root of a $\Delta$-system is finite and therefore below some $\beta<\alpha$, so the limit exists (by induction) already in $P_\beta$.

-For (a) and the second part of (b), it is enough to show, for each $\ve\in\chi$, that $P_\alpha$ forces that the following forms a filter basis (i.e., any finite intersection of elements of this set is nonempty):
+\emph{(\ref{item:olda}+\ref{item:oldb2}) for $\alpha$ limit:} It is enough to show, for each $\ve\in\chi$, that $P_\alpha$ forces that the following generates a proper filter (i.e., any finite intersection of elements of this set is nonempty):

 (Then we let $D^\ve_\alpha$ be any ultrafilter extending this set.)